 What's in the Filling?

 Mix it all together and pour the creamy filling into the cooled pretzel crust.
 Spread it with a spatula until it is smooth.
-Pop that baby into the freezer for at least four hours until it’s frozen to perfection.
+Pop the pie into the freezer for at least four hours until it's frozen to perfection.

-This is my new favorite dessert for all kinds of reasons.
+This is my new favorite strawberry margarita dessert for all kinds of reasons.
 Be sure to leave a comment below and tell me what you think!

 More Pies to Love...